Dineshsharma2/kill_subdomain/README.md

 # kill_subdomain

-This tool will show all the subdomain of the target domain in the minimum time.
+This tool will show all the subdomains of the target domain in the minimum time.

 Installation:-